The Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney.

 1 hour Webinar recording; Available on demand.

-This webinar provides valuable information for any one caring for or working closely with a young person.
-Mental health and substance use disorders are among the most common disorders for young people, and frequently go together.
+This webinar provides valuable information for anyone caring for or working closely with a young person.
+Mental health and substance use disorders are among the most common disorders for young people, and frequently occur together.
 This webinar presents findings from the latest research into patterns of co-occurring mental health and substance use disorders and how often these occur among young people in Australia.
 Key differences between young men and women and the implications of these trends will be explored.
-A deeper understanding of the changing landscape of mental and substance use disorders in Australia and what it means for young people will give attendees important insights, and inform prevention and early intervention approaches.
+A deeper understanding of the changing landscape of mental and substance-use disorders in Australia and what it means for young people will give attendees important insights, and inform prevention and early intervention approaches.

 Attendees will gain an understanding of:

 - What defines co-morbidity and why this is important;